Canada

 Bruce Trail in Ontario Turns 50 This Year - Let's Hike to Celebrate!

 The Bruce Trail is probably the most famous and definitely the oldest marked trail in Canada.
 It runs from Tobermory to Niagara for almost 900 km / 560 miles along the Niagara Escarpment, the UNESCO World Biosphere Reserve.
 This year the Bruce Trails officially turns 50.
-Despite the fact that Ontario province of Canada technically has no tall mountains (the highest peak is only 693 m / 2,274 ft), the trail often is very strenuous and requires advance hiking skills.
+Even though Ontario province of Canada technically has no tall mountains (the highest peak is only 693 m / 2,274 ft), the trail often is very strenuous and requires advanced hiking skills.
 But today I'm going to tell you about a stretch of the Bruce Trail which can be attempted by virtually anyone.
 It's located at Limehouse Conservation Area, an easy one-hour drive from Toronto.

 In simple words, there used to be an ocean in the middle of North America which dried out over time, and sediments from sand, shells, coral, etc. were deposited and formed the rocks under pressure.
 Because there are different types of sedimentary rocks, the softest ones have gradually been washed out leaving the harder ones that happen to sit on top of the soft ones as a cap.
 That essentially has formed an escarpment which, by the way, continues to move westward as we speak.